 As an academic leader, Prof. Shyy has consistently advocated broadening the educational scope and approach, advancing research and knowledge transfer to help address global challenges.
 He is committed to promoting university’s societal engagement and independent, entrepreneurial spirit.
 He has also led efforts in fostering diverse and inclusive campus cultures to better reflect and support the university’s overall mission.

-He is also a member of Coursera Advisory Board, University Grants Committee (Hong Kong), and Board of Directors of Hong Kong Science and Technology Parks Corporation.
+He is also a member of Coursera Advisory Board, University Grants Committee (Hong Kong), Board of Directors of Hong Kong Science and Technology Parks Corporation, and Board of Governors of Technion - Israel Institute of Technology.

 Motivated by his appreciation of the intrinsic beauty of natural flyers, Prof. Shyy is an avid bird photographer.
 Some of his photos are compiled in an eBook, entitled "Flight InSight".